Skip to main content

 Construction site with timber framing and building materials

-Construction Timber Calculator: Accurate Estimates & Expert Guidance
+Construction Timber Calculator: Accurate Estimates & Practical Guidance

 1 Why Accurate Timber Estimation Matters

-• Board width, thickness, and coverage for different construction elements
+• Board width, thickness, and actual coverage area for different construction elements

-• Post placement and spacing for structural stability and load distribution
+• Post placement and spacing — getting this wrong can affect both stability and your material count

-• Joist layout and flooring requirements for different building types
+• Joist layout and flooring requirements for the type of structure you're building

-• Waste factor for cutting errors, defects, and material handling
+• Waste factor for cutting errors, natural defects in the wood, and general handling on site

 Construction Timber Calculator